NCAR/aiml-utils/aimlutils/hyper_opt/README.md

 ### Custom objective class

 The user must supply a custom **Objective** class (objective.py) that is composed with an internal **BaseObjective** class (base_objective.py), and contains a method named **train** that returns the value of the optimization metric in a dictionary.
 See the examples directory for both torch and Keras examples.
-Note that the objective class only needs to return the metric value (in dictionary form) and does not depend on the machine learning library used.
+Note that the objective class only needs to return the metric value (in dictionary form, see below) and does not depend on the machine learning library used.
 For example, a simple Objective class template will have the following structure:

     from aimlutils.hyper_opt.base_objective import *